Melbourne Will and Probate Lawyers

 The transfer of your assets according to your wishes on death takes careful evaluation and insight.

-Kelly and Chapman can guide you through the process of will preparation, including mutual will and some of the more complex will structures including testamentary trusts or special purpose trusts.
+Kelly & Chapman can guide you through the process of will preparation, including mutual will and some of the more complex will structures including testamentary trusts or special purpose trusts.
 We will be documenting your wishes to ensure that your estate is transferred to your beneficiaries as you intended.
 In doing this will aim to simplify complex issues and take into consideration tax-effective passing of assets and minimising risk associated with future disputed estates.

 Powers of Attorney